 Campsites in Susquehanna State Park

-Boats are allowed in the campsite but must be parked in the appropriate lots.
-They are considered one of the two vehicles allowed at each campsite.
-Pets are available in the campground but must be kept on a leash at all times.
+Boats are allowed in the campground, but they must be parked in the appropriate lots.
+Boats are counted as one of the two vehicles allowed at each campsite.
+Pets are permitted in the campground but must be kept on a leash at all times.
 The campground takes reservations, which are strongly recommended, especially on the weekends.
 Susquehanna State Park Campground is open from April until October.

 In the Susquehanna Campground, sites that aren't reserved roll to first-come, first-served camping.
-If you plan to camp without a reservation, the park requests that you check the reservation board at the park for available sites.
+If you plan to camp without a reservation, the park requests that you check the reservation board before you circle the campground looking for available sites.

 Seasonal activities in Susquehanna State Park

-If you are interested in boating this state park offers excellent facilities you can use during your RV stay.
+If you are interested in boating, Susquehanna State Park offers excellent boating facilities for you to use during your RV stay.
 The Lapidum Boating Facility provides direct access to the Susquehanna River and is a great spot to launch the watercraft of your choice.
 Traveling a short distance downstream, you can access the Chesapeake Bay and all the delights that are present there.
-The boating ramps charge a service fee, and the cost depends on if you are out-of-state or a Maryland resident.
+The boating ramps charge a service fee, and the cost depends on if you are an out-of-state resident or a Maryland state resident.
 Bathroom facilities are present in the area.
 Pets are allowed in the area, but no alcohol is permitted.

 At Susquehanna State Park, there are more than fifteen miles of trails that offer visitors some incredible exploring opportunities.
 You will notice a variation in both terrain and skill level, with the trails ranging from easy to difficult.
 The Lower Susquehanna Heritage Greenways Trail is handicapped accessible and is flat, which makes it ideal for novices and families to hike.
 Other trails are more difficult, such as the Susquehanna Ridge Trail.
-Much of the trails are marked and maintained, and you may encounter mountain bikers, as well as horseback riders.
+Much of the trails are marked and maintained, and you may encounter mountain bikers, as well as horseback riders along your trek.

 Visiting Historical Sites

-At Susquehanna State Park, there are a variety of historical sites that you can explore.
-There is a working gristmill, and the nearby Carter-Archer Mansion, where the mill owner lived.
+At Susquehanna State Park, there are a variety of historical sites that are a must-visit.
+There is a working gristmill, and the nearby Carter-Archer Mansion (built back in 1804), where the mill owner once lived.
 You can also see remnants of the Jersey Toll House.
-There is a privately owned and operated museum in the park, the Steppingstone Museum, which celebrates the rural heritage of Harford County.
-The museum is worth checking out if you are interested in seeing farm equipment and artifacts from the 1800s as well as exhibits featuring a blacksmith's shop.
+There is a privately owned and operated museum in the park, which celebrates the rural heritage of Harford County.
+The museum is worth checking out if you are interested in seeing farm equipment and artifacts from the 1800s as well as exhibits featuring the blacksmith's shop.